 It is shown in a window when you run the app:

-In words: We take the contents of
+In words: We import fbs's

 We also need to add some files.
 This is best done via the following command: